Garden Waste FAQ's

 How will the service work?

 Collection vehicles will have an electronic record of which addresses have signed up.
 Clearly numbering your bin(s) will also help to ensure that the crew can easily identify it for collection.
 You will also receive a sticker through the post to place on your bin to identify it as part of the service.
-This sticker needs to be displayed to ensure your brown bin is emptied.
+This sticker needs to be displayed to ensure your garden waste bin is emptied.

-The Council will still provide sacks free of charge but you will need to sign up and pay for a subscription.
+Yes - The Council will still provide sacks free of charge but you will need to sign up and pay for a subscription.
 If you require sacks please contact us to advise.
 You can have up to 75 sacks per subscription.

-You can share a brown garden waste bin with your neighbour as an informal arrangement, but payment must be made by one householder and the bin will be assigned to one address only.
+You can share a garden waste bin with your neighbour as an informal arrangement, but payment must be made by one householder and the bin will be assigned to one address only.

 If you sign up to the new service and you already have an assisted collection this will continue.
 If you don't currently have an assisted collection and you would like one then please apply online.